A Refined Complexity Analysis of Fair Districting over Graphs: Introduction

 In our work, we build upon the studies of Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} to search for tractable special cases of fair districting over graphs.
-We focus on the \textsc{Fair Connected Districting} (\fairCD) problem, a natural special case of their \textsc{Fair Connected Regrouping} problem.\footnote{The two other, closely related, and somewhat simpler problems Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} study do not have connectivity constraints.} The input of \fairCD consists of a graph~$G=(V,E)$ in which every vertex is assigned a color from a set~$C$, and integers $k$ and~$\ell$.
-The question is whether the vertex set of~$G$ can be partitioned into $k$~non-empty connected districts whose margin of victory is at most~$\ell$.
-The major difference to \textsc{Fair Connected Regrouping} is that \fairCD does not impose any constraints on district sizes or to which districts an agent can be assigned.\footnote{We mention in passing that Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} use a slightly different definition of margin of victory.
+We focus on the \textsc{Fair Connected Districting} (\fairCD) problem (a natural special case of Stoica et al.'s \textsc{Fair Connected Regrouping} problem).
+The input of \fairCD consists of a graph~$G=(V,E)$ in which every vertex is assigned a color from a set~$C$, and integers $k$, $\ell$, $\smin$, and $\smax$.
+The question is whether the vertex set of~$G$ can be partitioned into $k$ connected districts, each containing between $\smin$ and $\smax$ vertices, whose margin of victory is at most~$\ell$.
+The difference to \textsc{Fair Connected Regrouping} is that \fairCD does not impose any constraints to which districts an agent can be assigned.\footnote{We mention that Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} use a slightly different definition of margin of victory.
 While we look at the number of vertices that need to be deleted to have a tied most frequent color, they examine the number of vertices that need to change their color such that the most frequent color changes.
 We chose our definition in order to be able to distinguish the case of two tied most frequent colors from the case where one color appears once more than the others (which both have margin of victory one in the model of Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20}).
-Clearly, there exist also other fairness measures, e.g., the difference between the occurrences of the most and least frequent color.
-While these are natural as well, our definition is particularly appealing if each district may be only associated with its most frequent color in case its margin of victory is significantly high.}
+Clearly, there are also other fairness measures, e.g., the difference between the occurrences of the most and least frequent color.
+While these are natural as well, our definition is particularly appealing if each district may be only associated with its most frequent color if its margin of victory is too high.
+Notably, margin of victory is also a popular concept in other domains such as group identification \cite{DBLP:conf/ijcai/BoehmerBKL20}, tournament solutions \cite{BRILL2022103600}, and voting theory \cite{DBLP:conf/ijcai/DeyN15,DBLP:conf/sigecom/Xia12}.}